Strawberry picking: our guide to the best places in the UK

 Contact: 01823 413 413

 Which other fruits can I pick here?
-Strawberries, raspberries, gooseberries, blackcurrants, redcurrants and rhubarb
+Raspberries, strawberries, blackcurrants, redcurrants and blackberries

+What else can I do here?
+The farm has a fun, giant maize maze for you and your kids to explore.
+It also has a tea room and a farm shop

 How much?
 Entry is free to the pick-your-own field and the fruit will be weighed and priced up at the end